piotrnar/gocoin/README.md

 ## Dependencies

-Two extra packages are needed, which are not included in the standard set of Go libraries.
+One extra package is needed, which is not included in the standard set of Go libraries.
-You need to install them before building Gocoin.
+You need to install it before building Gocoin.
 In order to do this, simply execute the following commands:

 	go get github.com/golang/snappy/snappy